Node.js

 When evaluating flags locally it is your responsibility to keep the configuration up to date by calling fetchConfig

 when needed.
-You can use webhooks to be notified when the configuration changes.
+You can use webhooks to be notified when the configuration changes or simply poll the API at regular intervals:

 You can cache the configuration and instantiate the client with the cached version, so you don't need to call fetchConfig